Copper

 What is the best free alternative to Copper CRM?

-Agiled offers a free plan that includes CRM, project management, invoicing, and document features — and works with any email provider.
-HubSpot also provides a generous free CRM with unlimited users.
-Freshsales and Zoho CRM offer free tiers for up to 3 users.
-Among these, Agiled provides the broadest feature coverage in a single platform without Google Workspace dependency.
+Agiled offers a free plan that includes CRM, project management, invoicing, and document features, and works with any email provider.
+HubSpot provides a free CRM with unlimited users and up to 1,000,000 contacts, but no invoicing or project management.
+Freshsales and Zoho CRM offer free tiers for up to 3 users with basic CRM features.
+Among these, Agiled provides the broadest feature coverage in a single free plan without Google Workspace dependency.

 Does Copper CRM work with Outlook?

-No. Copper is built exclusively for Google Workspace and requires a Gmail account to function.
-It does not work with Outlook, Apple Mail, or other email clients.
-If your team uses Outlook or mixed email environments, alternatives like Agiled, HubSpot, Pipedrive, and Zoho CRM all support both Gmail and Outlook integration.
+No. Copper requires a Google Workspace account and only integrates with Gmail.
+It does not work with Outlook, Apple Mail, Yahoo, or any other email client.
+If your team uses Outlook or a mix of email providers, alternatives like Agiled, HubSpot, Pipedrive, Zoho CRM, and Freshsales all support both Gmail and Outlook integration natively.

 Is Copper CRM worth the cost in 2026?